Merit Systems Protection Board

 MSPB adjudicates appeals from federal personnel actions worldwide including individual right of action appeals brought by whistleblowers who have exhausted the procedures of the Office of Special Counsel, as well as cases brought by the Special Counsel involving alleged abuses of the merit systems or Hatch Act violations (see Section 4 of this chapter).
 It also produces reports on various personnel issues, conducts studies of the civil service and other merit systems to determine whether they are free of prohibited personnel practices, and reviews the significant actions and regulations of the Office of Personnel Management to determine whether they are in accord with the merit system principles.

 The Board consists of a chairman, a vice-chairman and a member, with no more than two of its three members from the same political party.
-Board members are appointed by the President, confirmed by the Senate, and serve overlapping, nonrenewable, seven-year terms.
+Board members are nominated by the President subject to confirmation by the Senate, and serve overlapping, nonrenewable, seven-year terms.

 Merit System Principles